sakibrahmanchy/ezpos/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Laravel, please refer to http://www.technotree-bd.com/

 ## License

 General License.
-All copyrights to Copyright Â© 2014-2017 Grims Technologies.
+All copyrights to Copyright © 2014-2017 Grims Technologies.
 All rights reserved.